N4gtan/lst2bin_iso/README.md

 Notes:

-If no argument is specified, defaults to make an .iso for DVD images or a .bin/cue for CD images (also regens EDC/ECC)
+If no argument is specified, defaults to make an .iso for DVD or a .bin/cue for CD images (also regens EDC/ECC)

 .000 files are only supported for CD images and defaults to an .bin/cue file (also regens EDC/ECC)